 If the parties determine that the digital health technology is regulated, the agreement will need to clearly describe each party’s respective responsibilities for FDA-regulated activities, both pre-market and post-market.
 Additionally, as noted earlier, the party responsible for any required FDA clearance/approval submissions likely will need access to key IP.

 To the extent the regulatory status of the digital health technology is ambiguous (e.g., because the FDA’s guidance document on clinical decision support software is not yet finalized) or is expected to change over time (e.g., by adding new uses or features for future releases), the parties will need to agree on an appropriate regulatory strategy to account for these issues.

-Ensuring continued alignment as well as compliance with current and evolving rules and regulations for each party’s industry typically requires the involvement of specific committees to deal with intellectual property matters, compliance and regulatory issues, policies and controls, and/or some oversight of the collaboration by the parties.
-Governance can help the parties achieve the right balance between control and efficiency, so consider including separate rules, including how decisions can be made (e.g., by the project’s steering committee), in your collaboration agreement.
+Ensuring continued alignment as well as compliance with current and evolving rules and regulations for each partner’s industry typically requires the involvement of specific committees to deal with IP matters, compliance and regulatory issues, policies and controls, and/or some oversight of the alliance by the parties.
+Governance can help the parties achieve the right balance between control and efficiency, so consider including separate rules, including how decisions can be made (e.g., by the project’s steering committee), in your contract agreement.

-The parties should agree on how and when the collaboration can be terminated by either party, and what happens upon termination by either party.
-The collaboration agreement should address, among other things, what happens to the intellectual property rights, exclusivity, data use, and support discussed above upon any termination or expiration of the agreement.
+The partners should agree on how and when the alliance can be terminated by either party, and what happens upon termination by either party.
+The contract agreement should address, among other things, what happens to the IP rights, exclusivity, data use, and support discussed earlier upon any termination or expiration of the agreement.

-Emily Lowe, Michele Buenafe, and Kelli Boyle, Morgan, Lewis & Bockius LLP.
+Emily Lowe, Michele Buenafe, Kelli Boyle; all with Morgan, Lewis & Bockius LLP